drkninja64/Collaboration/README.md

 * if there's already a built-in function for what i did, let me know
 * gives a warning saying class 'MessageDisplayer' is never used, and 2 more related to that

+NEW
+---
+* no more warning

 Change log
 ==========

 * in codes, all indents are now tabs instead of spaces
 * added function lineToInteger (guess what it does) in class References
 * added a space to separate Change and log

+NEW
+---
+* added function readInt() in References
+* added constructor in MessageDisplayer